zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

    1. The zone in the previous delegation is defined to be the parent zone.
    2. Return the following from the method:
-      1. The parent zone as defined above.
+      1. The parent zone as determined above.
-      2. The existence of the *Child Zone* is set to be true.
+      2. Test can be run on *Child Zone* (true).
       3. The parent name server IP list is set to be the available list of servers for the parent zone.
    3. Exit.